pushcode-dev/html-css-intro-guided-project/README.md

 After each step, use git to add and commit the changes you have made to the project!

+### Step 1.

-1. Fork this repository to create your own copy.
+Fork this repository to create your own copy.

+### Step 2.

-2. In ther terminal on your computer, clone the repositry in your projects folder and cd into the created directory.
+In the terminal on your computer, clone the repositry in your projects folder and cd into the created directory.

 <details>

 ```